 For more information on Private Equity, visit angelogordon.com/private-equity/

 Given the level of activity during the first nine months of 2021, yearly deal volume is poised to set a record on both a North American and global basis in 2021.

-Buyout dry powder at June 30, 2020 stood at $796 billion, an all-time record and a 6% increase from March 31st.
+Buyout dry powder at September 30, 2021 stood at $893 billion, an all-time record.

 Dollar volume of exits has already set an all-time record, and the number of exits is expected to set a record by year-end.

 Average LBO multiples for the first nine months of 2021 stood at 11.3x, which is consistent with the prior two years.